SimZhou/AI_Team_Project/README.md

         | 0 | 0 | 0 | 1 | 0 | 0 |<br>
         | 0 | 0 | 0 | 0 | 1 | 0 |
         | 0 | 0 | 0 | 0 | 0 | 1 |<br>         Matrix for Apple<br>
- And then said matrices will later be used for Machine learning so that the computer can recognize its pattern.<br> Kiven is assigned a task to research this.
+And each words/sentence/characters in the test data will have matrix like this then said matrices will later be used for Machine learning so that the computer can recognize its pattern.<br> Kiven is assigned a task to research this.